popey/popey.com-blog/content/post/2024/02/exodus-bitcoin-wallet-$490K-swindle.md

 I wondered if there might be others affected by this application.
 I did a few online searches to see if anyone had mentioned the snap.
 The only post I found was in a [thread on 4chan](https://boards.4chan.org/biz/thread/57569971/exodus-wallet-help) (warning, 4chan link, duh), timed similarly to the Snapcraft forum thread.

 In the 4chan thread, they revealed similar details to the Snapcraft discussion.
 However, they also pasted the transaction ID and the Bitcoin wallet the funds had been sent to.
-A little over 9 BTC was sent from six wallets to one destination.
+A little over 9 BTC was sent to one destination.
 At the time of writing that amount of Bitcoin was worth in the region of $490K, but that value changes often.

 [![Bye bye bitcoin](/blog/images/2024-02-20/byebyebitcoin50.png)](https://www.walletexplorer.com/wallet/32394c8892f2076c)